top of page

 What is Single Process Color?

-Simply put, single process color is a hair coloring technique that involves applying a single color to the hair in one step.
+Simply put, single process color is a hair coloring technique that involves applying a single color that pulls through all the hair in one step.
 This is typically used to cover gray hair or change the overall color of the hair.
 The color is applied to the roots and then pulled through the mid-lengths and ends of the hair, creating a uniform color throughout.

 Variations of Single Process Color